This blog is a companion to my book publishing sites at: http://thehomeplaceseries.blogspot.com/ (fiction) and

 Book Description from Amazon:

+The twentieth century bequeathed us a fabulous gift: thirty more years of life on average.
+Supersized life spans are going to radically alter society, and present an unprecedented opportunity to change our approach not only to old age but to all of life’s stages.
+The ramifications are just beginning to dawn on us.... yet in the meantime, we keep thinking about, and planning for, life as it used to be lived.
 In A Long Bright Future, longevity and aging expert Laura Carstensen guides us into the new possibilities offered by a longer life.
 She debunks the myths and misconceptions about aging that stop us from adequately preparing for the future both as individuals and as a society: that growing older is associated with loneliness and unhappiness, and that only the genetically blessed live well and long.
 She then focuses on other important components of a long life, including finances, health, social relationships, Medicare and Social Security, challenging our preconceived notions of “old age” every step of the way.